w3f/polkadot-wiki/docs/learn/learn-wasm.md

 The existing runtime logic is followed to update the [Wasm](learn-wasm.md) runtime stored on the blockchain to a new version.
 The upgrade is then included in the blockchain itself, meaning that all the nodes on the network execute it.
-Generally, there is no need to upgrade your nodes manually before the runtime upgrade as they will automatically start to follow the new logic of the chain.
+Generally, there is no need to upgrade your nodes manually before the runtime upgrade, as they will automatically start to follow the new logic of the chain.
-Nodes only need to be updated when the runtime requires new host functions or there is a change in networking or consensus.
+Nodes only need to be updated when the runtime requires new host functions, or there is a change in networking or consensus.

 Transactions constructed for a given runtime version will not work on later versions.
 Therefore, a transaction constructed based on a runtime version will not be valid in later runtime versions.
-If you don't think you can submit a transaction before the upgrade, it is better to wait and construct it after the upgrade takes place.
+If you can’t submit a transaction before the upgrade, it is better to wait and construct it afterward.

-Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} releases and upgrading promptly, especially for high priority or critical releases.
+Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} releases and upgrading promptly, especially for high-priority or critical releases.

 :::info New Client Releases

-The details about the latest client releases can be found on the [releases section on the Polkadot repository](https://github.com/paritytech/polkadot/releases).
+The details about the latest client releases can be found in the [releases section on the Polkadot repository](https://github.com/paritytech/polkadot/releases).
 A detailed analysis for client releases can be viewed on the [Polkadot Forum](https://forum.polkadot.network/tag/release-analysis).